C64 OS GETTING STARTED GUIDE

 If you have an SD2IEC but prefer to install C64 OS to IDE64, you can use SD2IEC to transfer the installation files to IDE64.

-If you do not have an SD2IEC, you can transfer the files from Mac or PC to IDE64 via PCLink.
+If you do not have an SD2IEC, you can transfer the files from a Mac or PC to IDE64 via PCLink.
 Consult the IDE64 User's Guide for further information about using PCLink to transfer files.

 Filename | Purpose | Notes |